treshugart/birdpoo/README.md

 1. The function that does the benchmarking.
 2. Options:
-  - `before` - Called before each execution to set do any necessary setup and to pass any information to the benchmark function that it needs to run.
-The return value is used as the arguments passed to the bencmark function and should be an `array`, if returning.
+  - `before` - Called before each execution to do any necessary setup and pass information to the benchmark function that it needs to run.
+The return value is used as the arguments passed to the bencmark function and, if passing arguments, it should be an `array`.
   - `after` - Called after each execution to do any necessary cleanup.
   - `time` - The number of milliseconds to benchmark for.